 Gift-giving with kids is a balancing act.
 You want it to be fun but meaningful, festive but not chaotic.
 Certain learning and thinking differences can create extra challenges for some kids.
 But these five strategies can help you make choosing and giving gifts a more joyous experience for everyone.

 Strategy #1: See your “whole” child.

 Kids can view gifts as a reflection of how people see them.
-This is a good opportunity to think about your child outside of everyday learning and attention challenges.
+This is a good opportunity to think about your child beyond the daily challenges.
 Who is your child as a person?
-What inspires your child or gives the most pleasure?
+What inspires your child?
 The gifts you give can communicate that you “get” your child.

 Memorize this gift-giving equation: